dmzoneill/jira-creator/README.md

 ### 📅 Sprint Management

-Manage sprints by setting, removing, or adding:
+Manage the sprint of an issue:

 ```bash
 rh-issue set-sprint AAP-456 1234